 Rosen's research and publications on Jewish parents with young children have attained national visibility and have influenced programs across the country.
 He spent the 2008-2009 academic year as a visiting scholar in the Eliot-Pearson Department of Child Development at Tufts University to further his understanding of Jewish families, and serves as an advisor to the PJ Library program, a national initiative of the Harold Grinspoon Foundation.
 He also works with the Union for Reform Judaism and the United Synagogue of Conservative Judaism on their initiatives for families with young children.

-In addition to his research on Jewish organizations and Jewish parents, he has also studied such topics as intermarriage, Jewish day schools, Birthright Israel, Jewish life on college campuses, and Jewish summer camping.
+In addition to Rosen's research on Jewish organizations and Jewish parents, he has also studied such topics as intermarriage, Jewish day schools, Birthright Israel, Jewish life on college campuses, and Jewish summer camping.

 Rosen is also the author of "Thank You for Being Such a Pain" (NY: Three Rivers Press, 1999), a book that draws on Jewish teachings to illuminate interpersonal conflict.